State transformations within entanglement classes containing permutation-symmetric states: Results

 \section{Results}

-In this section, we summarize the main results of the present work.
+In this section, we summarize the main results of this work [also see Fig.\;\ref{fig:overview} for a compact summary].
 We focus on studying the possible LOCC transformations among and within SLOCC classes of pure symmetric states.
 We are particularly interested in finding SLOCC classes that exhibit a rich structure of possible LOCC transformations.
 As explained above, these transformations impose a partial order on the Hilbert space, which must be respected by any entanglement measure.
 In the course of this investigation, we characterize the local symmetries of those subsets of states, which are most promising regarding the set of possible LOCC transformations.

 As mentioned in the introduction, it has been shown that in homogeneous systems constituted of $n>3$ parties with local dimension $d>2$ (as well as systems for which $d=2$, $n>4$), LOCC transformations among pure states are almost never possible \cite{GoKr17,SaWa18}.
 This is a consequence of the fact that generic states of such systems possess a trivial stabilizer.
 Note that this statement is not necessarily true for subsets of the Hilbert space of measure zero and, clearly, the set of symmetric states forms such a subspace of measure zero.
 However, we show that---considering qubits---the statement applies to the symmetric subspace considering $n\geq5$ particles (Theorem \ref{thm:genericsymmetricisolation}).
 To spell it out, state transformations involving symmetric qubit states are almost never possible as almost no such state possesses a non-trivial local symmetry.
 In this sense, the set of symmetric qubit states reflects the properties of the full Hilbert space.
 In turn, this result provides a simple and complete characterization of entanglement of generic symmetric qubit states.